crumblingstatue/OtKeep/README.md

 Needless to say, if you don't have to deal with out of tree scripts, then OtKeep is not for you.

+## Supported platforms

+Linux, and other unix-like platforms where you can make files executable.
+Windows is not supported at present.

 ## Installing
 `cargo install otkeep`